SEO for Bloggers: 8 Ways to Attract More Readers to Your Blog

 The little pieces of HTML are called H-headings and they ranging from H1 to H6 in descending order of importance.
 This means that H1 is your most important title (your article title), H2 is one level below (heading), and so on.
 Think of it as reading a newspaper in which you have a main headline, subheadings and paragraph text.
 And it’s ‘oh so simple’ to adapt in the new Wix Blog.
 Once you’ve selected your text, the formatting toolbar will pop up where you can select T1 (which is the H2) or T2 (which is the H3).

 In the words of Riri, starting a blog involves some work, work, work, work, work.
 You can’t expect to write one blog post and wait for the visitors to start rolling in.
 Blogging is a bit like going to the gym: it’s hard sometimes to do it regularly, but the benefits are huge.
 We’re not saying you need to write a 3000-word post every day, but you can start by publishing a post weekly or bi-weekly.
 According to research, blogging more frequently can have a great impact on your SEO.
 Why is that?
 When you provide those hungry Googlebots with your fresh and updated content, they will keep on coming back for more.
 Plus, you’re giving the search engine more opportunities to rank your pages.
+Looking for some inspiration?
+Feast your eyes on these beautiful blog examples.

 The key to posting more frequently is simple: be organized.
 A posting schedule can help you make your blog plan a reality.
 In an excel sheet create a table that includes each blog post’s publishing date, writing deadline, some references and the focus keywords you’d like to target.
 Having a good overview of the grand plan will make you feel more in control and encourage you to stick to your schedule. #bloggoals